PowerDNS/pdns/pdns/README-dnsdist.md

 ---------
 `dnsdist` can call Lua per packet if so configured, and will do so with the following hooks:

-  * `bool blockFilter(ComboAddress, DNSQuestion)`: if defined, called for every function.
+  * `bool blockFilter(ComboAddress, DNSQuestion)`: if defined, called for every packet.
 If this returns true, the packet is dropped.
 If false is returned, `dnsdist` will check if the DNSHeader indicates the packet is now a query response.
 If so, `dnsdist` will answer the client directly with the modified packet.
   * `server policy(candidates, DNSQuestion)`: if configured with `setServerPolicyLua()`